How Your Credit Score Affects Your Mortgage Rate

 How Your Credit Score Affects Buying a House

 What is borrowing like for those with credit scores above 700?
 Well, pretty dang good.
-You get low rates that can save you tens of thousands of dollars over the life of a 30-year home loan.
+You get lower rates that can save you tens of thousands of dollars over the life of a 30-year home loan.

 Government Mortgage Rates by Credit Score